Icons

-You must add a new manifest to the Extension API to register icons.
-The manifest can be added through the umbraco-package.json file as shown in the snippet below.
+Icons must be registered in a manifest using the Extension API.
+The manifest can be added through the `umbraco-package.json` file, as shown below.

 {